google/codeworld/web/help/GuideUnit1.md

     define `nametag`.
 But if you typed something wrong, you might see a different message, like `Parse error` or `Couldn't match types`.
     These are clues that you have made a different mistake.
-That's okay, too.
+That's okay too.
 The sooner you know about the mistake, the sooner you can fix it.

     Did you notice that your computer already told you that nametag is a